wdv4758h/pypy-extradoc/talk/fosdem2014/pypy-stm.rst

   out of the box

-* ...Because of "conflicts": each event should be "often" independent, but may not be (e.g. because they each incrementing a global counter or similar)
+* ...Because of "conflicts": each event should be "often" independent, but may not be

+* Example: incrementing a global counter, or otherwise changing some global object systematically

 Some work left for you to do